aroulin/FAT32-FS-Driver/README.md

 - [X] directories should have size
       Size of directory = number of clusters used for its directories entries (like linux `mount`)
 - [X] ignore volume ID entries
-      -> In order to not print NoFileName file
+      -> In order to not print device name as a file
 - [X] remove most magic numbers
       -> like root cluster no is not always 2
 - [X] Write the report/readme